laksanii/ecoommerce-laravel10/README.md

 -   Make a service repository pattern to extract business logic and database interaction so controller is more clean and just for receive request then return response
 -   Use API Resources to easyly transform models and model collections into JSON
 -   Add Unit testing

+## Implementation Notes

+-   Added a new `order_items` table and model (`App/Models/OrderItem`) to store finalized order line items as snapshots.
+-   Checkout flow (`App/Http/Controllers/OrderController::store`) now copies the user's cart rows into `order_items` as immutable snapshots at checkout time.